Aijunly/aijunly.github.io/_pages/markdown.md

 ### CPLEX
 Produce precise and logical decisions for planning and resource allocation problems using the powerful algorithms of IBM ILOG CPLEX Optimizer.
 Take advantage of a distributed parallel algorithm for mixed integer programming and flexible, high-performance mathematical programming solvers for linear programming, mixed integer programming and more.

+### GUROBI
+Optimization is at the heart of what we do.
+Our industry-leading decision intelligence technology empowers our customers to make smarter, faster decisions.

+### HiGHS
+HiGHS is high performance serial and parallel software for solving large-scale sparse linear programming (LP), mixed-integer programming (MIP) and quadratic programming (QP) models, developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.

+### IPOPT
+Ipopt (Interior Point OPTimizer, pronounced eye-pea-Opt) is a software package for large-scale nonlinear optimization.

+### SCIP
+SCIP is currently one of the fastest non-commercial solvers for mixed integer programming (MIP) and mixed integer nonlinear programming (MINLP).
+It is also a framework for constraint integer programming and branch-cut-and-price.
+It allows for total control of the solution process and the access of detailed information down to the guts of the solver.

 ## Resources